azer-bouhaouel/azer-bouhaouel/README.md

 - 👀 I’m interested in Front-End Web Development
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on Projects
-- 📫 How to reach me : email : mrazerbouhawel19@gmail.com
+- 📫 How to reach me : mrazerbouhawel19@gmail.com

 <!---
 azer-bouhaouel/azer-bouhaouel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.